 - heating and air-conditioning available;

-- from February 2020, opening after hours for adults-only events MoPA After Dark with food trucks and bar;
+- on select dates open after hours for adults-only events MoPA After Dark with food trucks and bar;

 - MoPA eGift Cards can be redeemed on anything (Play, Programs, Parties, After Dark and more);